dalibo/sqlserver2pgsql/FAQ.md

 bad plans, etc.
 * Some columns may take into account trailing spaces, some won't (it must be ansi_padding).
 Anyway, this doesn't exist either in PG.
 So more constraints will fail.
+* PLpgSQL is very different from T-SQL, so you'll have trouble with stored procedures.
+It may be worth to give https://bitbucket.org/openscg/pgtsql a try …